 The plan was publicly notified on 21 March 2019.

-There have been five appeals lodged with the Environment Court since the plan's adoption.
+Five appeals were lodged with the Environment Court after the plan was adopted.

 - marine pests